 deviceId- Id of the device that generated this data point.

 deviceTags- The tags (as an object) of the device that generated this data point.

 x- The x position of the current data point.

 y- The y position of the current data point.

 data.<attributeName>- Value of given attribute at this data point.

 Just like the

-Advanced pin configuration, the popup configuration allows you to provide a string templates that will
+Advanced pin configuration, the popup configuration allows you to provide a string template that will

 The same variables exposed in the advanced pin style configuration are available in the popup configuration.